spec0p/pg-docs/index.md

 ### What knowledge do I need?

 To develop a game for Phune Gaming you will need to build two essential components: the game itself and server-side rules.

 For the game you can use your HTML, CSS and JavaScript skills and, if you prefer, you are free to use your favorite JavaScript game engine.
 The server-side rules are needed to manage the game states and validate the players' moves.
 The server-side rules can be written in JavaScript, Java or Drools.

+Feel free to take a look at the [definitions list](definitions.html) to familiarize yourself with the terms we use throughout the documentation.

 ### How to submit a game?